am-central-365/pl4kotlin/README.md

 **The project needs a better name**

-The project is a library for mapping JDBC table rows and Java objects.
+The project is a library for mapping between JDBC table rows and Java objects.
 Currently only 1:1 mapping is supported. e.g. a POJO instance maps to a single record of a table.
 All four CRUD operations are supported.

 The goal is to simplify basic database operations without getting in the way.
-You can always tell what SQL statement is going to be executed as result of your request.
+You can always tell what SQL statement is going to be executed as a result of the request.
 All generated statements utilize bind variable to improve efficiency and prevent SQL injection.

 SQL beginners will appreciate simplicity of routine operations